BioPsyk/cleansumstats/docs/input.md

 # Input
 All information to run each sumstat file should be defined in a metafile.

+## Metadata

+### Types
+The different types of fields are broadly categoriezed with a prefix:
+`path_` for filenames
+`study_` for study/sumstat-specific information
+`stat_` for information about the statistical model `col_` for the name of each stats column in the sumstat file

+There are three note fields: `study_Notes`, `stats_Notes` and `col_Notes`. `col_Notes` would be a good place for variant specific notes or explaining odd column names.

+There is no `path_` support for relative links in the metadata file, which means all files have to be in the same folder.
+However, you can provide paths to associated files `-p path/to/folder1,path/to/folder2`

 ### Requirements
 All requirements are specified in the file `assets/schemas/raw-metadata.yaml`, but here we will go through the thinking behind how we selected them.